gregory-ledenev/Vert.x-EasyRouting/README.md

 ## Adding to Your Build

-To add to your build: copy `com.gl.vertx.easyrouting` classes to your Vert.x project.
+To add to your build either:
+- copy `com.gl.vertx.easyrouting` sources to your project
+- build the project and add the corresponding jar's from the _target_ folder to your class path or to your build tool dependencies.

 ## License